 Each syllabus must include information from the official UCF Schedule of Classes to differentiate university course offerings and ensure students attend the classes in which they enrolled.
+This information will be automatically imported into the syllabus from the UCF schedule of classes and will include the following.
 This includes:

 - □ Course number, section, and name - □ Semester and year - □ Prerequisites, co-requisites, and any other enrollment requirements - □ Meeting dates, times, and place(s) and/or description of course modality - 2.
-Instructor and/or GTA contact information; (DO NOT INCLUDE PERSONAL CONTACT INFORMATION IN SYLLABI) - □ Name(s) of instructor(s) and Graduate Teaching Assistant(s) (GTA) - □ UCF email addresses and/or Webcourses messaging - □ Office, department location, and university phone number, if applicable - □ Times and locations for in-person and/or virtual office hours
+Instructor and/or GTA contact information; (DO NOT INCLUDE PERSONAL CONTACT INFORMATION IN SYLLABI) - □ Name(s) of instructor(s) and Graduate Teaching Assistant(s) (GTA) - □ UCF email addresses and/or Webcourses messaging - □ Office, dDepartment location, and university phone number, if applicable

+∃ Times and locations for in-person and/or virtual office hours catalog.